erikallin/cucitrace/rejsekort/Question5/Answer5B.md

 When you complete your answer
 -

-CLOSE ALL the files in the explorer
+CLOSE ALL the tabs in the explorer
 =========

-Continue to Question2C.md
+Continue to Question5C.md
 =========================